Battle of Kempen: Battle

 The battle began with a short artillery bombardment, while Guébriant formed his infantry into three columns.
 These would attack simultaneously all along the Imperial lines, opening a breach for Eberstein's cavalry to storm into their rear.
 The initial assault met fierce resistance before the French captured part of the Imperial line, moved up their guns, and began firing at close range.
 At the same time, the Hessian cavalry routed their opponents, who fled; deprived of their support, and unable to respond to the French artillery, the Imperial infantry surrendered.

-Although some 2,000 cavalry escaped and joined up with Hatzfeldt, the Imperial army was largely destroyed.
-Another 2,000 died on the battlefield, while Lamboy and Mercy were among the 4,000 to 5,000 captured, along with the artillery and baggage.
-French casualties consisted of 160 dead, plus another 500 wounded.
+Although some 2,000 cavalry escaped and rejoined Hatzfeldt, the Imperial army was largely destroyed.
+An estimated 2,000 became casualties, while Lamboy and Mercy were among the 4,000 to 5,000 captured, along with the artillery and baggage.
+French losses were some 160 dead, plus 500 wounded.

 Aftermath

 The destruction of Lamboy's army ended plans for a joint Spanish-Imperial invasion of Northern France, and Hatzfeld withdrew his troops to the fortress city of Jülich.
 Victory allowed Guébriant to base himself in the Electorate of Cologne, from where he could threaten both the Spanish Army of Flanders and Imperial/Bavarian forces in southern Germany.

 Over the next months, the French captured important towns in the region, including Kempen, Neuss and Düren.
-To contain the Franco-Hessian advance, Bavarian troops under Joachim Christian von der Wahl joined Hatzfeldt in May.
+To contain the Franco-Hessian advance, Bavarian troops under Joachim Christian von Wahl joined Hatzfeldt in May.
 Together, they lifted the siege of Lechenich and took camp at Zons while the French and Hessians entrenched themselves at Uerdingen.
 Shortage of supplies forced the opposing armies largely to inactivity throughout the summer except for cavalry raids by the Bavarian general Johann von Werth.
 Despite his achievements, Guébriant was forced to remain in the Rhineland and distract the Imperial-Bavarian forces, preventing his army from undertaking further offensive operations.

 Most of the prisoners were quickly exchanged, although Mercy remained in French custody until September 1643, while Lamboy was not released until six months later.
 Guébriant was promoted Marshal of France after the battle; in 1643, he led his troops south into Baden-Württemberg, and was killed at the siege of Rottweil in November.